 Co-written by Florence Chataignier Mars and Pauline Leveque – who also provided the illustrations – ‘Say Bonjour to the Lady’ pokes fun at the austere French parenting methods, compared to that of the self-confident American style.
-As well as making a playful gift for a new mother, we love that 25% of the royalties from the book will go towards the Epic Foundation, which is a NY-based charity raising funds for non-for-profits around the world, concerning children’s education, safety and health.
-Here, we chat to Florence about the book, plus her own family and life with kids in the US.
+As well as making a playful gift for a new mother, we love that 25% of the royalties from the book will go towards the Epic Foundation, which is a NY-based charity raising funds for non-profits helping children around the world.
+We chat to Florence about the book, plus life with her family in the US.

 AS THE VP OF BONPOINT, WHAT DOES YOUR TYPICAL DAY LOOK LIKE?

 The good news is there is no typical day!
-I have to travel quite a bit in America to visit our 8 stores and meet partners, bloggers, potential locations, our lovely local teams of course and to recruit.
-At least twice a year I spend a week in Paris at the Head Office so being at the office in NY is not my routine… I have been working for Bonpoint for 3 years now, it is not only a beautiful brand but a company with a nice family spirit.
-My absolute favorite thing is to organize events for children with my team.
-We have worked with MSKCC on their bunny hop event, started this amazing French Halloween party in the garden of Laduree every year, a partnership with the Moma and with the NY City Ballet.
+I have to travel quite a bit in America to visit our eight stores and meet partners, bloggers, potential locations, our lovely local teams and to recruit.
+At least twice a year I also spend a week in Paris at the Head Office, so being at the office in NY is not my routine… I have been working for Bonpoint for three years now, it is not only a beautiful brand but a company with a nice family spirit.
+My absolute favorite thing is to organise events for children with my team.
+We have worked with Memorial Sloane Kettering Cancer Center on their bunny hop event, launched an amazing French Halloween party in the garden of Laduree every year, as well as a partnership with MoMA and with the NY City Ballet.
 Every day is different!

 WHAT ARE YOUR GO-TO BRANDS FOR STYLING YOURSELF AND YOUR LITTLE ONES?

 Well, for my children, it is hard to not go crazy with Bonpoint.
-It has always been my favorite brand, way before I joined the company I have always been obsessed.
+It has always been my favorite brand, even before I joined the company – I have always been obsessed.
 Of course, as every Parisian mother does, I also go to Monoprix every time I go back to France!
-For me it is very simple : I spend my life in black pants and shirts.
-Whenever I need to be a little dressed up, I always go to my friend Sophie Theallet who is the absolute best at glorifying the female body.
+For me it is very simple: I spend my life in black pants and shirts.
+Whenever I need to be a little dressed up, I always go to my friend Sophie Theallet, who is the absolute best at glorifying the female body.
 She is a magician, every time I wear her dresses I feel like a rock star.

 DID YOUR STYLE CHANGE DURING PREGNANCY?

 I don’t think so.
-I have been pregnant at 25, 28 and 33 years old and I tried very hard to not change too much my style.
-Here in NY I have not been pregnant (yet!) but I would go to Hatch for sure, I love the easy, effortless chic style of this brand.
+I have been pregnant at 25, 28 and 33 years old and I tried very hard to not change my style too much.
+Here in NY I have not been pregnant (yet!) but I would go to Hatch for sure, I love the easy, effortlessly chic style of the brand.